splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-alerts.rst

 There are 3 options for ingesting alerts in Incident Intelligence:

 1. Create a detector for one of the available alert sources in Splunk Observability Cloud to automatically pass alerts.
 See :ref:`Available alert sources in Splunk Observability Cloud <ii-ingest-observability-alerts>`.
 2. Use the Splunk Incident Intelligence app on Splunkbase to send Splunk Enterprise, Splunk Cloud Platform, and Splunk IT Service Intelligence (ITSI) alerts.
-See :ref:`<ii-ingest-splunk-alerts>`.
+See :ref:` vailable alert sources in Splunk Enterprise, Splunk Cloud Platform, and Splunk IT Service Intelligence (ITSI) <ii-ingest-splunk-alerts>`.
 3. Ingest third-party alerts using an ingest endpoint.
-See :ref:`<ii-ingest-third-party-alerts>`.
+See :ref:`Available ingest endpoints for third-party alerts <ii-ingest-third-party-alerts>`.

 After alerts have been ingested, you can view them on the :guilabel:`Alerts` tab of Incident Intelligence.